Skip to content

 }

 If a payload variant is not #[payload(bincode)], the generated WASM payload aggregator returns an error for that variant.
+If a nested custom type is used in a payload field but is not marked with #[payload(include)], brec_wasm_cli cannot emit the matching TypeScript declaration and fails with a missing included type error.

 Rust -> JS Reflection